-2. Burns including lightening injuries and electrocution: Burns occurring from flames, hot liquids and steam, electric shocks and certain chemicals like acids, or alkali burns caused by lime, or some alkali based toilet cleaners etc are all preventable.
+2. Burns including lightening injuries and electrocution: Burns occurring from flames, hot liquids and steam, electric shocks and certain chemicals like acids or alkali burns caused by lime, or some alkali based toilet cleaners etc. are all preventable.
 Alkali burns are more serious than acid burns as the damage is ongoing.

 3. Bites: The three common cases of bites which are preventable are animal bites, snake bites and scorpion bites.
-Educate about do s and don't.
+Educate about dos.

-4. Poisoning: Cases of unintentional ingestion of poisonous substances commonly available domestically can be prevented.
+4. Poisoning: Causes of unintentional ingestion of poisonous substances commonly available domestically can be prevented.